dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1902: Mandating attendance can increase student stress.
+### T1902: Compulsory attendance causes stress and anxiety for students.

 |Support|
 |---|